goldmundchen/blog/about.md

 a home for poorly researched ideas that I find myself repeating a lot anyway.

-lol.

-why does this take so long to sync?
+pls tell me, why does vscode take so long to sync?